SinghNavnoor/homelessness_PIT_count_analysis/README.md

 # Homeless PIT Count Analysis
-The purpose of this project is to analyze the growth of Homeless Population since 2007.
-Point-in-Time Count is a mandatory count of the homeless population nation wide.
-The goal of this project is to combine all the PIT Count datasets, analyze major trends and help create a better plan to tackle homelessness.
+Homelessness has become an increasingly large issue in American society.
+This project aims to analyze the growth of the homeless population from 2007 to 2023, using Point-in-Time (PIT) Count datasets provided by the U.S. Department of Housing and Urban Development (HUD).
+The PIT Count is a federally mandated survey that enumerates individuals and families experiencing homelessness across the country.
+The primary goals of this project are to merge these datasets, explore major trends in homelessness and the provision of shelters, and identify potential strategies to mitigate this pressing issue.

 ## Dataset
 1. **Source**: